csplib/csplib/Problems/prob017/specification.md

 A related problem (which is often called the Ramsey problem) is to colour the edges of a complete graph with n nodes using at most k colours, in such a way that there is no monochromatic triangle in the graph, i.e. in any triangle at most two edges have the same colour.
 With 3 colours, the problem has a solution if n < 17.

 There exist various interesting generalizations of Ramsey numbers (e.g. to hypergraphs, to graphs which are complete except for a limited number of edges, or to infinite size graphs).

+Schur's lemma is closely related, and is described in
+<A HREF="../../prob015/">prob015</A>.